A community relay event designed to celebrate the epic journey of the Atlantic Salmon taking place along the banks of the River Exe in September 2022.

-Salmon Run has been created by Tidelines as a pilot project of the Creative Arc programme – a collaboration between the University of Exeter, Exeter City Council and The Royal Albert Memorial Museum & Art Gallery – to explore how the museum and its collections can help shape a better Exeter, and Creative Peninsula.
+Salmon Run was created by Tidelines as a pilot project of the Creative Arc programme – a collaboration between the University of Exeter, Exeter City Council and The Royal Albert Memorial Museum & Art Gallery – to explore how the museum and its collections can help shape a better Exeter, and Creative Peninsula.

 “We are so excited about the Salmon Run project.
 There will be people on hand to share their knowledge, passion and concern for the salmon, which are a keystone species, and an accompanying ‘Salmon Run’ podcast and imagery and performance."